-We have corporations which have been established in the past and are running for centuries like Morgan Stanley, Bank of New York Mellon, AT & T etc. Corporations are more complex legally and expensive to maintain.
+We have corporations that have been established in the past and are running for centuries like Morgan Stanley, Bank of New York Mellon, AT & T, etc. They are more complex legally and expensive to maintain.
 This is the reason most small-scale businesses are advised to go through the process of incorporation only when they have become sufficiently large and can handle legal costs.

 In simple terms, incorporation is a stage for an establishment to become a registered corporation.
 Let’s dive in further and discuss some more differences between the two.

 |Significance||It is the final legal product that an entity transforms into after going through the process of incorporation.||Incorporation is the legal process or the transition by which an entity becomes a corporation.|

 |Status||It is a body formed to carry out a specific operation like a business, charity, sports club, etc.||Incorporation is a series of steps that help an entity becomes a corporation|

 |Lifecycle||Corporation continues to exist as long as it is able to pay back its liabilities and build on its assets failing which it is liquated and cease to exist.||Being a process, incorporation starts when a certificate of incorporation is issued till the corporation is finally constituted.|